-Steve Golden, resident in the firm’s Delaware, New York, and Houston offices, represents debtors, committees, foreign representatives, unsecured creditors, and other constituencies in chapter 11 and 15 bankruptcy proceedings and related litigation and appeals.
+Steve Golden, resident in the firm’s Delaware, New York, and Houston offices, represents debtors, foreign representatives, committees, unsecured creditors, and other constituencies in chapter 11 and 15 bankruptcy proceedings and related litigation and appeals.
 Among his many engagements, Steve was instrumental in the firm’s representation of Amyris, Watsonville Hospital, and CarbonLite in their chapter 11 cases and the official creditors’ committees in dozens of chapter 11 cases such as Neiman Marcus, Payless Shoes, Studio Movie Grill, and The Weinstein Company.
-Steve has also represented foreign representatives in the chapter 15 cases of STS Renewables, Rokstad Power, and Nexii Building Solutions and is a member of the International Insolvency Institute NextGen Class X. Steve has authored some 20 articles and other publications on a wide range of bankruptcy topics and was named to the American Bankruptcy Institute’s (ABI) prestigious 2025 Class of 40 Under 40, in recognition of his exceptional ability, leadership, and achievement in the insolvency community.
+Steve has also represented foreign representatives in chapter 15 cases including Junho Bang, Iovate, STS Renewables, Rokstad Power, and Nexii Building Solutions and is a member of the International Insolvency Institute NextGen Class X. Steve has authored some 20 articles and other publications on a wide range of bankruptcy topics and was named to the American Bankruptcy Institute’s (ABI) prestigious 2025 Class of 40 Under 40, in recognition of his exceptional ability, leadership, and achievement in the insolvency community.
 Additionally, he was recognized in 2024 as an Emerging Leader by The M&A Advisor and in 2021 as one of nineteen recipients of the American Bar Association’s inaugural “20/20 Partners Rising Young Leader Award.”
 Steve holds a bachelor’s degree from Emory University, a JD from Georgia State University College of Law, and an LLM in bankruptcy law from St. John’s University School of Law.

 Amyris, Inc. (D. Del.)